InboxSDK/InboxSDK/readme.md

 should run this frequently (or install an editor plugin) while developing in order to check your code for type safety.

-Some tools like editor plugins may rely on Flow to be installed globally.
-On MacOS, you can install flow through brew: `brew install flow`.

 ## Fixing Unreproducible Bugs

 Gmail frequently delivers rolling updates to users, so that a small percent of